minozheros/ImGui-Designer/docs/README.md

 1. Create a new markdown file under `docs/` with a concise name (PascalCase or hyphenated).
 2. Add an entry to the Index above.
 3. If the document supersedes root-level content, replace the old file with a stub pointer.
-4. Update `commit_message.txt` if part of a larger feature or refactor.
+4. Update `.dev/markers/commit_message.txt` if part of a larger feature or refactor.

 ## Roadmap for Docs (High-Level)